Recommended Global Microbiology Conferences

 The Centre Allocation of Rs 9,000 crore (US$ 1.34 billion) in FY 2016-17

-As per the Union budget 2016, all the 89 ‘active’ irrigation projects are to be placed under the Accelerated Irrigation Benefit Programme (AIBP) on fast track, and raise the required Rs 86,500 crore to finance through budgetary and extra-budgetary resources
+As per the Union budget 2016, all the 89 ‘active’ irrigation projects are to be placed under the Accelerated Irrigation Benefit Programme (AIBP) on fast-track, and raise the required 86,500 Cr Indian Rupees to finance through budgetary and extra-budgetary resources

 Clean Water for a Sustainable Future

-17% of the world’s population (1.3 billion) lives in India, occupying 2.45% of the land area, with a meager 4% of the world’s water resources.
+17% of the world’s population (1.3 billion) lives in India, occupying 2.45% of the land area, with a meagre 4% of the world’s water resources.

-It’s estimated that 80 percent of India’s surface water is polluted, resulting in India losing US$ 6 billion annually due to water-borne diseases.
+It’s estimated that 80 % of India’s surface water is polluted, resulting in India losing US$ 6 billion annually due to water-borne diseases.

 Other challenges faced by India are increasing water consumption and wastage in urban areas, growing industrial and agricultural demand, lack of technology, water cycle imbalances, political and regulatory disputes, etc.

-Water crisis will be worse in future with an expected population of 1.7 billion by 2050.
+Water crisis will be worse in the future with an expected population of 1.7 billion by 2050.

 Over 70% of the water consumed by the rural population in India does not meet WHO standards.
 Approximately 80% of rural illnesses, 21% of transmissible diseases, and 20% of deaths of children under the age of 5 are directly linked to the consumption of unsafe water.